shad0wcrawl3r/shad0wcrawl3r/README.md

 ><li>Built an OS by myself using LFS just to scrap everything and use debian because my supervisor wanted a package manager</li>
 ><li>Built a Discord bot in node.js and discontinued because I got tired of node.js promises</li>
 ><li>Bunch of mini-scripts to make my life easier at work.
+What I am doing currently:
+><li>Tryin to make a chess game in Node.js